Internal Communications Campaigns: How to Create Great Internal Comms Plans

 - What content are people saving / downloading?

-As your campaigns are implemented, it is helpful to track opens, engagements (likes/comments), and time spent on these messages.
+As your internal communications campaigns are implemented, it is helpful to track opens, engagements (likes/comments), and time spent on these messages.
 But these are vanity metrics if you don’t tie them back to a larger goal.

 For instance, if your open rate is higher on your latest campaign than your average open rate, that’s a great sign.
 Maybe that means the messages’ titles/captions/thumbnails were more enticing and engaging.